 As an avid blogger and content marketer, here and here, I'm always looking for new angles for content creation.
 Of course my content needs to be hella engaging and incredibly useful for a particular user niche.
 I've found that having a unique angle really makes the difference.

 For example, I often read Groove's blog a Founder's Journey, in which the Alex, the founder, takes the approach of sharing Groove's challenges around building a SaaS startup.
 His articles may thread in topics on customer support or marketing or customer development, but they are rooted in the personal challenges he and the team are facing.
 People really resonate with that.

-One approach I've been using recently is using my own product, Markup Hero, a screenshot and annotation app, to write detailed product reviews of other SaaS solutions.
-I incorporate annotated walkthroughs of features and benefits so the article tells the story visually as much as it does in words.
+There are many strategies and approaches you can learn when it comes to content marketing.
+You might even try a digital marketing course.
+But here's one approach I've been using recently with my own product, Markup Hero, a screenshot and annotation app.
+I've begun writing detailed product reviews of other SaaS solutions and I incorporate annotated walkthroughs of features and benefits so the article tells the story visually as much as it does in words.

 So far I've written five of these reviews.
 They're juicy and take some real effort.
 But they're informative, engaging, easy to consume and valuable to both the SaaS business directly and their potential users.